 Rister pleaded guilty to the mail fraud count Oct.
 30, 2012, and Goodwin pleaded guilty Jan.
 15, 2013.

-The Federal Bureau of Investigations investigated the case.
+The FBI investigated the case.
 Assistant U.S. Attorney Earl M. Campbell prosecuted the case.